 As part of the financial assessment process, Revenues Officers request copies of bank and building society statements and/or passbooks, details of any capital held and details of any property ownership.
 The information provided determines the weekly contribution the adult will make towards their care costs.
+Revenues now sits under Customer and Online Services, Communities, Fife Council.
 In some instances the information provided can highlight withdrawals from the adult's accounts (both large and small), systematic withdrawal of their income (perhaps whilst the adult has been in hospital or unable to access the funds themselves) or full transfer of ownership of both capital and/or property.
 The Revenues Officer will investigate to determine if the adult is, or has been, at risk of financial harm.
 This investigation will include making contact with the noted next of kin, power of attorney or financial guardian to ascertain the reasons for the withdrawals, transfers etc and if they were carried out with the adult's knowledge or permission.